jpcanamaque/codingdojo-project/README.md

 ![Top 10 Highest Total Average Sales per Outlet](/assets/top10_high_and_average_sales.png)

 - Based on the graph above, OUT027 has the highest sales all time with around 3.45 million sales, averaging 3694.04 of sales all time
-- Based on the graph above, OUT019 has the lowest sales all time with around 179,694 sales, averaging 340.33 of sales all time
+- Based on the graph above, OUT019 has the lowest sales all time with around 179,694 sales, averaging 340.33 sales all-time

 ![Outlet Sales Trend per Location Type ](/assets/sales_per_loctype.png)
 - Tier 1 has an uptrend that spans from 1985 up to 2000.